BradHutchings/Mmojo-Server-v2/instructions/410-Build-APEs.md

 ## 410. Build APEs
 ### About this Step
 This is a placeholder for an introduction to building APEs.
 We'll have shortcut here for building both the compatible and perfortmant APEs.
+We'll talk about how we build all the llama.cpp targets as Actuial Portable Executables (APEs).

 **Where:** Perform this step in either or both your x86_64 and your aarch64 (arm64) build environments.
 The resulting APE file will be copied to your Mmojo SMB share.